 What are the symptoms of a hernia?

-Hernias usually occur in newborns, but may not be noticeable for several weeks or months after birth.
+Hernias usually happen in newborns, but may not be noticeable for several weeks or months after birth.

-Straining and crying do not cause hernias; however, the increased pressure in the abdomen can make a hernia more noticeable:
+Straining and crying do not cause hernias; however, the increased pressure in the belly can make a hernia more noticeable:

 Inguinal hernias appear as a bulge or swelling in the groin or scrotum.
 The swelling may be more noticeable when the baby cries, and may get smaller or go away when the baby relaxes.
-If your doctor pushes gently on this bulge when the child is calm and lying down, it will usually get smaller or go back into the abdomen.
+If your healthcare provider pushes gently on this bulge when the child is calm and lying down, it will usually get smaller or go back into the belly.

 Umbilical hernias appear as a bulge or swelling in the belly-button area.
 The swelling may be more noticeable when the baby cries, and may get smaller or go away when the baby relaxes.
-If your doctor pushes gently on this bulge when the child is calm and lying down, it will usually get smaller or go back into the abdomen.
+If your healthcare provider pushes gently on this bulge when the child is calm and lying down, it will usually get smaller or go back into the belly.